shpml/fundamentals/03_chapter/10_cheatsheet.md

 Classes and IDs, also called selectors, are ways of targeting the style of specific HTML elements on your page.

-So what’s the difference between them?
+So, what’s the difference between them?
 In short, classes allow you to style many elements with a particular style, while IDs are only capable of styling a single element.

 Using these selectors allows you flexibility and control of styling individual, as well as groups, of elements on your page.

 #### HTML and Images

-When you’d like to add images to your site, you should use the tag with the “src” attribute. “src” stands for “Source” and works just like the tag’s “href” attribute.
+When you’d like to add images to your site, you should use the tag with the “src” attribute. “src” stands for “source” and works just like the tag’s “href” attribute.
 It tells the image tag where to find the image you’d want to include on your page.

 #### Relative vs. Absolute Addressing

-Relative addressing basically tells your browser: “Look in our project folder for the file specified.
-Or, if a folder is specified, look within that folder for the file specified.”
+Relative addressing basically tells your browser: “Look in our project folder for the file specified."
+Or, if a folder is specified: "Look within that folder for the file specified.”

 On the other hand, when we link to a source outside of our project, it is referred to as an absolute address.